nullpointer-io/stablediffusion/README.md

 ## Execute

-Log-in to huggingface.co by the using the huggingface-cli.
+Log-in to huggingface.co by the using the huggingface cli.
 ```
 huggingface-cli login
 ```